ml-w/pytorch_mri_hnn_node/readme.md

 note that slices id start with 0, while ITK-snap start with 1

-merge_nodes.ipynb merges nodes with 3 tunable criteria: distance, area of contact region after dilation, intensity of contact region after dilation extract_nodes_2dx3.py gets 2dx3 images of nodes
+merge_nodes.py merges nodes with 3 tunable criteria: distance, area of contact region after dilation, intensity of contact region after dilation extract_nodes_2dx3.py gets 2dx3 images of nodes pad_to_size.py pads to a given size with the image randomly placed (not necessarily at the centre)